saltysoup/a3-bootcamp-ce/Day2/inference-with-jetstream-on-gke/README.md

 You can use the existing k8s manifest and benchmarking script for your own experimentation.
 You can either add or modify MaxText+JetStream  configuration arguments.
 Share your results through the leaderboard.

-> Hint: Refer to k8s manifest and notice how we have passed MaxText+JetStream settings
+> Hint: Refer to k8s manifest and notice how we have passed MaxText+JetStream settings!
 <!-- -->
 > Hint: See this [link](https://cloud.google.com/tpu/docs/tutorials/LLM/jetstream#server-flags) to get information about JetStream+MaxText setting arguments.